-FORUM FOR ALTERNATIVE BELFAST is a not–for–profit organization (Community Interest Company) that campaigns for a better and a more equitable built environment in Belfast.
-The Forum was formally launched on the 4th of June 2009 by a group of architects, planners and others who came together to explore alternative ways to develop the city. (the Forum is now winding down, see contact for details and events for our July 2015 notice)
+FORUM FOR ALTERNATIVE BELFAST was a not–for–profit organisation (Community Interest Company) that campaigned for a better and a more equitable built environment in Belfast.
+The Forum was formally launched on the 4th of June 2009 by a group of architects, planners and others who came together to explore alternative ways to develop the city.
+The Forum closed in January 2015 and wound up in July 2015.
+You can contact firstname.lastname@example.org for legacy issues.

 The Belfast we now live in has been shaped by a relatively unconstrained development market that has largely failed to create a thriving and vibrant city environment.
 Over the last 35 years the population of Belfast has decreased by 35%, while the population of surrounding commuter districts has increased significantly.
 This decline in population is particularly evident in inner and central city areas which have been decimated by the impacts of road infrastructure, low density housing redevelopment and the proliferation of car parks.
 The more intact historic centre is now seen as a ‘utility’ space; a place to work or shop in, but not a place to live in, to own, or to celebrate our civic identity.

 Significantly, Belfast is ‘nobody’s project’; the city council does not yet have planning or regeneration powers and those government departments that do, have no particular coordinated interest in the declining city.
 The Forum is shaping a regeneration agenda for the city and it is about creating a connected and shared city; a city that deals proactively with its dereliction and abandoned spaces and a city whose civic vision is manifest in its architecture and streetscape.

 As a campaigning group, the Forum’s work is underpinned by three key principles.